-If you would like to talk about baptism for yourself or your child, get in touch with Alan or Catherine and they will get in touch to arrange a meeting.
+If you’d like to talk about baptism for yourself or your child, get in touch with one of our Churchwardens.

-There is more information on the Diocesan website.
+There’s more information on the Diocesan website.

 A wedding is a special day and we’d love you to have yours with us (you’ll need a qualifying connection*).